avrilcoghlan/LittleBookofRBioinformatics/src/chapter7.rst

 ::

-    > substring(lambdaseqstartstring,31,50)
+    > substring(dengueseqstartstring,137,143)
-    [1] "atgaaaattttccggtttaa"
+      [1] "atgctga"

-If we look at the sequence from nucleotides 31-50, "ATGAAAATTTTCCGGTTTAA", we see that it starts with a potential start codon (ATG) and ends with a potential stop codon (TAA).
+If we look at the sequence from nucleotides 137-143, "ATGCTGA", we see that it starts with a potential start codon (ATG) and ends with a potential stop codon (TGA).

-However, the ribosome reads the sequence by scanning the codons (triplets) one-by-one from left to right, and when we break up the sequence into codons (triplets) we see that it does not contain an integer (whole) number of triplets: "ATG AAA ATT TTC CGG TTT AA".
+However, the ribosome reads the sequence by scanning the codons (triplets) one-by-one from left to right, and when we break up the sequence into codons (triplets) we see that it does not contain an integer (whole) number of triplets: "ATG CTG A".

-This means that even if the ribosome will not recognise the region from 31-50 as a potential gene, as the ATG at nucleotide 31 is not separated from the TAA at nucleotide 48 by an integer number of codons.
-That is, this ATG and TAA are not in the same *reading frame*, and so cannot be the start and stop codon of the same gene.
+This means that even if the ribosome will not recognise the region from 137-143 as a potential gene, as the ATG at nucleotide 137 is not separated from the TGA at nucleotide 141 by an integer number of codons.
+That is, this ATG and TGA are not in the same *reading frame*, and so cannot be the start and stop codon of the same gene.

-The potential start codon at nucleotide 31 of the *lambdaseqstartstring* sequence is in the +1 reading frame, as there is an integer number of triplets between the start of the sequence and the start of the start codon (ie. triplets 1-3, 4-6, 7-9, 10-12, 13-15, 16-18, 19-21, 22-24, 25-27, 28-30).
+The potential start codon at nucleotide 137 of the *lambdaseqstartstring* sequence is in the +2 reading frame, as there is an integer number of triplets, plus one nucleotide, between the start of the sequence and the start of the start codon (ie. triplets 1-3, 4-6, 7-9, 10-12, 13-15, 16-18, 19-21, 22-24, 25-27, 28-30, ..., 133-135, and a single nucleotide 136).

-However, the potential stop codon at nucleotide 48 is the +3 reading frame, as there are two nucleotides plus an integer number of triplets between the start of the sequence and the start of the stop codon (ie. triplets 1-3, 4-6, 7-9, 10-12, 13-15, 16-18, 19-21, 22-24, 25-27, 28-30, 31-33, 34-36, 37-39, 40-42, 43-45, and
+However, the potential stop codon at nucleotide 141 is the +2 reading frame, as there are two nucleotides plus an integer number of triplets between the start of the sequence and the start of the stop codon (ie. triplets 1-3, 4-6, 7-9, 10-12, 13-15, 16-18, 19-21, 22-24, 25-27, 28-30, 31-33, 34-36, 37-39, 40-42, 43-45, ..., 133-135, 136-138, and two
-nucleotides 46, 47).
+nucleotides 139, 140).

-As the potential start codon at nucleotide 31 and the potential stop codon at nucleotide 48 are in different reading frames, they are not separated by an integer number of codons, and therefore cannot be part of the same gene.
+As the potential start codon at nucleotide 137 and the potential stop codon at nucleotide 141 are in different reading frames, they are not separated by an integer number of codons, and therefore cannot be part of the same gene.